sairam1244/rest-api-testing/README.md

 # Rest API testing for blog

-This repo is used for writing rest api testing of fake api's applications using [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html).
+This repo is used for writing rest api testing of blog api's applications using [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html).

 ## Setup